 - Contact your Clinical Placement Coordinator (CPC) regarding your capstone.

-- Familiarize yourself with Academic Services Memorandum 41: Students in Clinical Sites.
+- Familiarize yourself with Student and Academic Services Memorandum 41: Students in Clinical Sites.

 Step 3: With supervisory committee chair's permission, contact agency to discuss interest in collaborating with this site.